NIFTy-PPL/NIFTy/paper/paper.md

 # Summary

 * Imaging at the most basic level is the process of transforming noisy, incomplete data into a space that humans can interpret.
-* NIFTy is a Bayesian imaging framework that propagates the statistical uncertainty in the data and the model to the image domain.
+* \texttt{NIFTy} is a Bayesian imaging framework that propagates the statistical uncertainty in the data and the model to the image domain.
-* NIFTy has already successfully been applied to the fields of radio astronomy, galactic tomography, and observational cosmology.
+* \texttt{NIFTy} has already successfully been applied to the fields of radio astronomy, galactic tomography, and observational cosmology.
-* A focus on CPU computing and previous design decisions, held the performance and the development of new inference methods in NIFTy back.
+* A focus on CPU computing and previous design decisions, held the performance and the development of new inference methods in \texttt{NIFTy} back.
-* We present a re-write of NIFTy, coined NIFTy.re, which bridges NIFTy to Machine Learning ecosystem, reworks the modeling principle, the inference strategy, and outsources much of the heavy lifting to JAX to easy future developments.
+* We present a re-write of NIFTy, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to Machine Learning ecosystem, reworks the modeling principle, the inference strategy, and outsources much of the heavy lifting to JAX to easy future developments.
-* The re-write dramatically accelerated models written in NIFTy, lays the foundation for a new kind of inference machinery, and enables the interoperability of NIFTy with the JAX/XLA Machine Learning ecosystem.
+* The re-write dramatically accelerated models written in NIFTy, lays the foundation for a new kind of inference machinery, and enables the interoperability of \texttt{NIFTy} with the JAX/XLA Machine Learning ecosystem.

 # Statement of Need